 Mike Sill is the UFT’s assistant secretary and also serves as the director of personnel, payroll and special projects.
-Elected to office in 2019, he is serving his first term.
+Elected to office in 2019, he is serving his second term.
 Mike received his bachelor’s degree in English from Northeastern University and his master’s in teaching from Pace University.

-He is married to Karina.
-They are the proud parents of four children: Valeria, Michael Jr., Mia and Matthew.
+Mike and his wife, Karina, are the proud parents of four children: Valeria, Michael Jr., Mia and Matthew.